libops/docs/docs/development/cli.md

 ### get info

-Running `sitectl get info` will return a JSON string containing connection information for different aspects of your LibOps environment:
+Running `sitectl get info` will return a JSON string containing connection information for different aspects of your libops environment:

 ```
 sitectl get info | jq .